-All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
+All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded on CPOMS.
 Information should be kept confidential and stored securely.
-It is good practice to keep concerns and referrals in a separate child protection file for each child.

 Records include:

 - a clear and comprehensive summary of the concern; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.